thyusofficial/gobarber-api/README.md

 ## 💻 About the project

-This api provides the possibility of create and manage appointments between barbers and customers
+This api provides the possibility of create and manage appointments between barbers and customers.

 Customers can choose the best time available to them and create an appointment.